moorepants/learn-multibody-dynamics/eom.rst

 generalized inertia forces.
 Together, these two pieces give us the *dynamical differential equations*.
-The dynamical differential equations for a holonomic system are defined as and they are a function of the generalized coordinates, the generalized speeds, the time derivatives of the genaralized speeds, and
+The dynamical differential equations for a holonomic system are defined as and they are a function of the generalized coordinates, the generalized speeds, the time derivatives of the generalized speeds, and
 time:

 .. math::